svalente317/sanka/README.md

 ## Advocacy

 I like this language.

-It's that simple.
+I wrote this language because: After using C++ and Java, I wanted a language that was as easy to use as Java, and as close to the hardware as C++.
+I wanted the best of both worlds.
+And I thought that designing and implementing my own language would be fun.
+And I was right about that.

 Sanka is in the same class of languages as Go, Rust, C++, and [insert your favorite compiled language here].
-All of those languages are perfectly fine.
-I'm not going to tell you that mine is better, or that you should use mine instead of anything else.
-I simply like this language.
+All of those languages are fine.
+I doubt that I could convince you that Sanka is the best of the bunch.
+But personally, I like this language a lot.
 The syntax and the details and the philosophy all work for me.
 If you like it too, that's great.
 If not, that's fine too.

 ## Syntax

-Sanka uses Java's syntax.
-For example, here is a program that compiles and runs in both Java and Sanka:
+Sanka's syntax is based strongly on Java's syntax.
+For example, here is a Sanka program which looks like a Java program:

 ~~~
 class Hello {
     static void main(String[] argv) {
-        System.out.println("Hello, world!");
+        System.println("Hello, world!");
     }
 }
 ~~~